 |Pie chart||For summary graphs only, a color coded pie chart with a legend above the chart describing the segments of the pie.|

-For summary graphs, the graph shows the widget value as an integer.
+For summary graphs only, the widget value as an integer.

-You can choose to display a count, sum, or average of the item's values.
+You can choose to display a count, sum, average, or the ratio of the item's values.